 Once you register as an outdoor champion, we have an online service unit orientation to help you understand your role.
 Then, each service unit volunteer must complete the position agreement every year, which includes a full position description.

 Throughout the Year: Keep Your Skills Up to Date

 Throughout the Year: Promote and Support Outdoor Activities

 You’ll want to regularly attend service unit team and leader meetings to promote and advise volunteers on how to take girls camping at Girl Scouts River Valleys camps as well as local, state, and national campgrounds.
 Additionally, you can encourage troop leaders to participate in service unit and council-sponsored outdoor events.

-As you help plan and support outdoor-related events and initiatives, be sure to follow guidelines found in Volunteer Essentials and Safety-Wise.
+As you help plan and support outdoor-related events and initiatives, be sure to follow guidelines found in Volunteer Essentials and Safety Activity Checkpoints.
 Report each of the activities you help plan via the Outdoor Champion Activity Reporting Form.